FACE MASKS ARE REQUIRED IN OUR FACILITY AT ALL TIMES

-There is a new strain of a virus causing what is now commonly referred to as the Coronavirus Disease, or COVID-19, that has been spreading all through the world.
+There is a new strain of a Corona virus, that causes a disease now commonly referred to COVID-19, that has been spreading all through the world.

 WHAT WE ARE DOING AT PRIMECARE.

-We are aware of the current uncertainty of the situation regarding COVID-19.
-We are following all the guidelines issues by the local, state and federal authorities, and all relevant government agencies including the AAP, CDC and WHO.
+We are aware of the uncertainty caused by the COVID-19 pandemic, and continue to monitor the situation closely.
+We are following all the guidelines issued by the local, state and federal authorities, and all relevant government agencies including the AAP, CDC and WHO.

 For now we have instituted the following measures: